Bloxybeans/Netscan/README.md

 # Simple Network & Wi-Fi Analyzer (for Windows)

-I really dont care what you do with this
+I really dont care what you do with this, but I am obligated to ask that you use this only for ethical purposes

 ## Features